Master of Science in Physician Assistant Studies - California

 Prospective clinical sites

 CCPAP is always looking for new, highly qualified, high quality training sites.
-If you know of a facility interested in providing rotation or internship positions for physician assistants, please contact Daniel McDermott, Assistant Program Director, at firstname.lastname@example.org.
+If you know of a facility interested in providing rotation or internship positions for physician assistants, please send an email to firstname.lastname@example.org with site name, location, and contact information.